What Is The Surface Area Of Earth

 Exploring the Impact of Climate Change

-For example, scientists are using satellite data and computer models to project future sea-level rise scenarios and assess the vulnerability of coastal communities.
+Here's one way to look at it: scientists are using satellite data and computer models to project future sea-level rise scenarios and assess the vulnerability of coastal communities.
 This information is used to develop adaptation plans, such as building seawalls, restoring wetlands, and relocating infrastructure.
 In polar regions, scientists are monitoring the melting of glaciers and ice sheets to understand the rate of ice loss and its impact on global sea levels.

 Tips for Accurate Measurement and Analysis